pkd25395/ECE_143_project/README.md

 ## Project Description
 ### Analysis of Current Job Postings in Data Science Field

 This project creates data visualization for a dataset of glassdoor job postings in the data science field, as found in [this kaggle set](https://www.kaggle.com/atharvap329/glassdoor-data-science-job-data).
-The goal of this project is to help inform and provide insight to data science majors nearing graduation.\
+The goal of this project is to help inform and provide insight to data science majors nearing graduation.

-This code produces ____ various plots given ___ (kaggle data list/desc/credit ).
-EX Plot image here.\

 This code uses custom python function definitions (`project_functions.py`) to import, clean and concatenate four discrete datasets (from csv format to pandas dataframes) from different regions in python scripts.
-Each script does visualization specific data manipulation to generate plots (i.e. one script for each style of visualization) to parse and present the data in more intuitive ways. `project_plots.ipynb` can be ran step-by-step to illustrate the process.\
+Each script does visualization specific data manipulation to generate plots (i.e. one script for each style of visualization) to parse and present the data in more intuitive ways. `project_plots.ipynb` can be ran step-by-step to illustrate the process.

 Please see instructions and requirements below.